jesscancode/full-art-case-study/README.md

-# Full Art ✦ a case study
+# Learning about Computer Vision ✦ a case study

 This is the system behind **Full Art**, a search engine for Pokémon card *artwork*.
 You describe what you want to see — *"pikachu in the rain"*, *"something sleeping"*, *"a pokemon